Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons

-Even though, when $N \gg 1$, states of low $S_{tot}/N \lesssim {\cal{O}}(N^{-1/2})$ are statistically preferred in the entries of Eq. (\ref{add+}), physically finite $S_{tot}/N$ ratios are, of course, mandatory in numerous instances (including the ability to cool/heat the energy density of the system at a finite rate).
+The binomial character of Eqs. (\ref{MST}) with the associated asymptotic Gaussian form of Eq. (\ref{MST10}) is not unexpected: a summation of $N \gg 1$ random classical spins (when these are viewed as uniform length displacement vectors) leads to a total spin that, similar to that appearing for the total displacement in random walks (sum of the uniform length displacements), follows a Gaussian distribution.
+As seen in our equations, the situation for quantum spins is qualitatively similar.
+Even though, when $N \gg 1$, states of low $S_{tot}/N \sim {\cal{O}}(N^{-1/2})$ are statistically preferred in the entries of Eq. (\ref{add+}), physically finite $S_{tot}/N$ ratios are naturally mandatory in numerous instances (including the ability to cool/heat the energy density of the system at a finite rate).
 For instance, sans symmetry breaking fields, in low temperature ferromagnetic states (having a finite magnetization density or, equivalently, an extensive total spin), the total spin value $S_{tot} = {\cal{O}}(N)$.
 In the presence of the applied symmetry breaking field in $H_{spin}$ of Eq. (\ref{hferro}), such a finite average of $(S_{tot}^{z}/N)$ arises at general finite temperatures.
-Furthermore, as noted above, in order to have a finite rate of change of the energy density by applying the transverse field $B_y$ of Eq. (\ref{htr}), the total spin $S_{tot}$ must indeed be extensive (i.e., be of order ${\cal{O}}(N)$).
+Furthermore, as noted above, in order to have a finite rate of change of the energy density by applying the transverse field $B_y$ of Eq. (\ref{htr}), we must have that the total spin $S_{tot} ={\cal{O}}(N)$.